Nynuphar/IDEAL-doc/docs/source/createstudy.rst

 There are 2 ways to add patients to your study:

-1. bulk import of a pre-existing patient list (if the study is ongoing and you have been maintaining the patient list outside IDEAL) - find more details :ref:`here <BulkRef>`
+1. bulk import of a pre-existing patient list (if the study is ongoing and you have been maintaining the patient list outside CHIL) - find more details :ref:`here <BulkRef>`
-2. add new patients directly from the hospital database (newly created study, in which the patient list is directly generated in IDEAL) - find more details :ref:`here <AddPatientRef>`
+2. add new patients directly from the hospital database (newly created study, in which the patient list is directly generated in CHIL) - find more details :ref:`here <AddPatientRef>`

-.. note:: Once a patient list is added to IDEAL, you can add *new* patients by selecting them directly from the hospital database.
+.. note:: Once a patient list is added to CHIL, you can add *new* patients by selecting them directly from the hospital database.

 Block a study - only for Superusers
 ******************************************